Institutional Authorization & Consumer Protection

 • Catalog/Enrollment Contracts

-ACPE awards Exemptions to those institutions that qualify under the law or regulations for exemption from some or all of the requirements of Institutional Authorization.
+ACPE awards Exemptions to those individuals or institutions that qualify under the law or regulations for exemption from some or all of the requirements of Institutional Authorization.
 Exemptions are not automatic and must be awarded by ACPE, unless otherwise noted.
-An institution should never assume it is exempt.
-If an institution cannot qualify for Exemption, the institution will need to be Authorized.
+An individual and institution should never assume it is exempt.
+If an individual or institution cannot qualify for an Exemption, they will need to be Authorized.

-For institutions that do not qualify for a statutory exemption, they may qualify for one of the following regulatory exemptions:
+For individuals and institutions that do not qualify for a Statutory Exemption, they may qualify for one of the following Regulatory Exemptions:

 • Offered solely by and for a professional organizations members